Update, 10/21/22: The Sims 4 became free to play on October 18th. This article has been updated to reflect new information.

-The Sims 4 will be free to play starting on October 18th, according to a press release from the game manufacturer Electronic Arts.
-The base game will be free to download and play for PC, Mac, Steam, PlayStation 5, PlayStation 4, Xbox Series X|S, and Xbox One.
+The Sims 4 is now free to play, according to a press release from the game manufacturer Electronic Arts.
+The base game is free to download and play for PC, Mac, Steam, PlayStation 5, PlayStation 4, Xbox Series X|S, and Xbox One.

 The Sims 4 base game is the barebones version of the life simulator.
 Players receive three neighborhoods (Willow Creek, Oasis Springs, and Newcrest) with dozens of lots to build on and Sim families to play.
 The base game contains a sizable number of outfits, build-mode items, achievements, aspirations, and job careers for your Sims.
 Once you’ve exhausted these (and most times before then), players can purchase downloadable content like expansion packs and stuff kits to further enhance their Sims’ lives.
 Players also have the ability to create and share their own The Sims 4 content.